MaciukasM/VU-hash-function/README.md

 ```
 The hex difference on average is very satisfactory - 93.7% is a good score.

 The bit difference, meanwhile, isn't as impressive - 33% somewhat passes the requirement, although, ideally it should be somewhere closer to 50%.
+However, as we'll see soon this score is very respectable when comparing to other functions.

 ### 5. Comparing to other functions
 **Task**:

 "Pabandykite kaip įmanoma objektyviau palyginti Jūsų Hash funkcijos spartą su MD5, SHA-1, SHA-256 ar kita gerai žinoma hash funkcija."

-For this comparison, I use the 2-nd test (benchmark/time test).
+For this comparison, I use the 2-nd test (benchmark/time test) and the 4-th test (Hash difference in percentage test).

+#### Time tests

 Each function hashes every single line of 'konstitucija.txt' file.